 The City of Oldsmar is privileged to host the first SPACEcraft location, in the east parking lot behind City Hall, 100 State St. W..

-Beginning Wednesday, July 8, a specific SPACEcraft container will be open for community interaction on Wednesdays at 6 pm, and Saturdays for two sessions, 10 am and 2 pm, all approximately for two hours each.
+A specific SPACEcraft container will be open for community interaction on Wednesdays, 6-8 pm, and Thursdays, 6-8 pm, all approximately for two hours each.
 All activities will appeal to everyone of all ages and offer something for adults and children to enjoy.
 Programming will be through support from a curated group of local creatives such as teachers, working artists, and artistic organizations.
 Residents will have the opportunity to participate and connect around high-quality arts experiences.
 Only one container will be used at a time.

 SPACEcraft will adhere to the following safety protocols and procedures regarding COVID-19:

 Activities will be limited to groups of 12.
 Family groups that arrive together may share a table/activity area.

 Depending on the type of session, pre-packaged take-home activity kits will be made available whenever possible.

 Hand sanitizer, face coverings, and liability waivers will be provided for visitors at the designated check-in table.

 A portable sink/hand washing station will be available for use during all live activities.